waqarkaleemkhan/Food_Delivery/README.md

 # Food_Delivery
-Food delivery app for using python django details will be given after complition
+Food delivery app for using python django details will be given after complition.
+The cart system is mostly programmed in javascript